kullrich/orthomap/docs/tutorials/index.rst

 This section contains a variety of tutorials that should help get you started with the `orthomap` package.

+.. _tutorial-getting-started:

 Getting started
 ---------------

-If you are running `orthomap` for the first time, we recommend to either follow the individual :ref:`orthomap steps` or getting started with the :doc:`nematode case study <nematode_example>` which covers all essential steps.
+If you are running `orthomap` for the first time, we recommend to either follow the individual :ref:`orthomap steps <tutorial-orthomap-steps>` or getting started with the :doc:`nematode case study <nematode_example>` which covers all essential steps.

 .. image:: img/orthomap_steps.png
    :width: 800px
    :align: center
    :alt: orthomap steps

+.. _tutorial-pre-calculated-orthomaps:

 pre-calculated orthomaps
 ------------------------